 On average, many adults aged 65+, spend 10+ hours daily sitting or laying down.
 This makes them the most sedentary age group.
-They’re inactivity has led to higher rates of falls, obesity, heart disease & early death.
-Whilst regular exercise & fresh air is great for anyone, at any age, as you get older, it’s even more vital to stay active.
 Seniors may struggle to pursue simple pleasures such as playing with grandchildren walking to the shops, socialising, going away & so forth.
 Things you’ve always enjoyed doing & taken for granted may start to become a little more difficult, so these chair exercises will really help you.

 However, is age just a number?
 For instance, if you’re experiencing pain & weakness in one of your knees after a walk, you may often use the excuse ‘I’m getting old’.
 But why isn’t the other knee showing signs of age when it’s the same age as the other knee?
-Other factors such as not rehabilitating a knee injury correctly, inactivity, an untreated misaligned knee etc. may have caused the deterioration overtime & it’s symptoms.
 The majority of time this pain & deterioration can be prevented & helped by YOU!

 ‘As people get older & their bodies decline in function, physical activity helps to slow that decline’